Understanding your Demand Report Results

 • Are there strong communities in unexpected regions?

-By default, this tab shows the top 10 entities, ranked by their cross-channel score.
+By default, this tab shows a heatmap of entities ranked by their cross-channel score.
 Use filters to refine results for specific countries or channels.

 You can: